florawqh/iOSSceneDisplay/MelbournTravel/readme.txt

-//  MelbournTravel
+//  MelbourneTravel
 //
 //  Created by WangQionghua on 5/04/2014.
 //  Copyright (c) 2014 WangQionghua.
 All rights reserved.
 //

-MelbournTravel is a travel application demo based a China travel application that I developed for a previous project.
+MelbourneTravel is a travel application demo based a China travel application that I developed for a previous project.

 This application can:
 1.Read Json files and parse Json data.